Depression and Suicide

 What to do if you have symptoms of depression

-For an assessment and follow-up with a healthcare professional, consult a general practitioner (your family doctor, for example), a psychologist or contact your local CLSC.
+To get an evaluation or a follow-up with a healthcare professional, speak to a general practitioner (i.e.: family doctor), a psychologist or contact your local CLSC.

-Other resources can help people with depression.
+Other resources can also help people experiencing depression.

 What I'm going through...